JoANeS86/Python/modules/Python_Bootcamp.md

             Operator "%" will return the leftover after a division (used to check if a number is even).
             Operator "**" acts as exponentiation.

+Round() uses banker's rounding, which rounds .5 to the nearest even number.

+- Course 10: